Auntie, this stuff is moving so fast we can't keep up with it.

 What I'm saying is to those of you in New York's 20th, you have a Democrat candidate who apparently cannot tell you why you should elect him.

-Of course, the drive-by's love all this.
+Of course, the drive-bys love all this.

 And Matthews, it's a convoluted question.

-I let me see what the Chris uh you have just broken a story late this afternoon about the role being played, uh, perhaps passively, if that's possible, by Rush Limbaugh, to say, I'm playing no role, Chris.
+Chris, you've just broken a story late this afternoon about the role being played, perhaps passively, if that's possible, by Rush Limbaugh.

 I didn't know this was happening until I saw it myself in the email last night.

-Here's Silizza with his breaking news.
+Here's Saliza with his breaking news.

-Folks are receiving up in that district today from the Democratic candidate, a picture of Rush Limbaugh and a quote saying, I want him to fail about the president, and saying Rush Limbaugh wants to keep you from voting on March 31st.
+Folks are receiving up in that district today from the Democratic candidate a picture of Rush Limbaugh and a quote saying, I want him to fail about the president and saying Rush Limbaugh wants to keep you from voting on March 31st.

 This is aimed at trying to drive out their base, trying to make people turn out in a special election where they might not turn out otherwise.